stungeye/Programming-1-Notes/docs/08-user-defined-types/00-user-defined-types.md

 - Define classes that can be used to create `const` objects.
 - Separate class definitions from their implementations using header files.
 - Implement simple object-oriented inheritance with base and derived classes.
+- Create overloaded operators for your custom classes.